whatswitheffy/shell/README.md

 # Shell writing can be divided into several steps :

 1. Division into lexemes
-2. STANDARD RUNNING OF THE SOFTWARE.
+2. Standart start of the program.
 3. Redirecting the input and output.
 4. Сonveyor for two programms.
 5. Conveyor for the production number.